 What is a "time-based" futures contract?

-A time-based futures contract is a contract that has an expiry date.
-The expiry date determines when the position will be closed.
-With a time-based contract, you can enter or exit the market whenever you like.
+A time-based futures contract is a contract that bears an expiry date which determines when the position will be closed.
+This type of a contract gives you the flexibility to enter or exit the market whenever you like.

 - Market Price: The last buy / sell price